-Set in the heart of the Cheshire countryside, Clonter offers audiences an opportunity to hear some of the world’s finest emerging musical talent from a wide range of musical genres including jazz, folk, opera, gospel and panto.
+Set in the heart of the beautiful Cheshire countryside, Clonter offers audiences an opportunity to hear some of the world’s finest emerging musical talent from a wide range of genres, including jazz, folk, opera, gospel and panto.
 We are passionate about live musical theatre and aim to provide a diverse programme of events.
 Clonter offers an exciting range of opportunities for our audiences to get up close to our work, with pre-performance talks, open opera studios, musical theatre workshops and much more.
-Make a night of Your Visit, bring the family, enjoy a dining in our Carmen restaurant or bring your own picnic.
-Come and explore all that Clonter has to offer.
+Make a night of your visit, bring the family, enjoy dining in our Carmen Room Restaurant or bring your own picnic.
+Come and explore all that Clonter has to offer!

 Clonter Opera Theatre, Swettenham Heath, Congleton, CW12 2LR

 JAZZ IN JUNE…